asvela/keyoscacquire/keyoscacquire/README.md

 ## Usage

-**In order to connect to a VISA instrument, NI MAX or similar might need to be running on the computer.** The VISA address of the instrument can be found in NI MAX, and should be set as the  `VISA_ADDRESS` variable, see below, before installation.
+**In order to connect to a VISA instrument, NI MAX or similar might need to be running on the computer.** The VISA address of the instrument can be found in NI MAX, and should be set as the `_visa_address` variable, see below, before installation.

 Four command line programmes `get_single_trace`, `get_num_traces`, `getTraces_connect_each_time` and `getTraces_single_connection` can be ran directly from the command line after installation (i.e. from whatever folder and no need for `$ python [...].py`).